The road to college is long – and sometimes confusing. To help keep you on track, here's a

 part of your overall application, rather

-a vacuum.
-Your topics should highlight your
+essay topics should highlight your

-strengths, mitigate any weaknesses you need to draw
+strengths, mitigate any weaknesses you need to

-attention to, and ensure that your candidacy doesn't look
+explain, and ensure that your candidacy doesn't look

 content and carefully scrutinize each essay for